codebushi/gatsby-theme-document/README.md

 ```

 There is also an image at `src/site-image.jpg` which is used for the Open Graph image tag, as well as the Twitter card.
 Another image at `src/site-icon.png` is used by the [gatsby-plugin-manifest](https://www.gatsbyjs.org/packages/gatsby-plugin-manifest/) to generate a Favicon and other device icons.

+## Slugs

+Because at them moment the theme queries all markdown nodes, and markdown nodes can come from various places, your slugs cannot be computed automatically if the source is not the file system.
+Therefore you'll need to define a `slug` key in the frontmatter of the article.

+Other options or source restriction may be available in the future.